-A blower, part # 71000, can be installed on the stove to improve hot air distribution throughout the room.
+A blower, cat. no. 71000, can be installed on the stove to improve hot air distribution throughout the room.

 To install the blower:

-- Remove all the contents from the blower box.
-Included with the blower should be a blower speed control. - Remove the screw in the round knock-out plate on the back of the stove.
-Bend the knock-out plate back and forth until it can be removed. - 3.
+- 1. Remove all the contents from the blower box.
+Included with the blower should be a blower speed control. - 2.
+Remove the screw in the round knock out plate on the back of the stove.
+Bend the knock out plate back and forth until it can be removed. - 3.
 Mount the blower as shown below.
 Make sure the cord is at the bottom when mounted and that it does not touch the stove anywhere.
 Remove the four screws from the back of the stove.
 Use one of the four screws with a washer on it and attach the blower through one of the four mounting legs on the blower housing.
 Check to make sure that the fan blade does not touch the large hole in the rear heatshield.
 (Spin it to check all directions).
 Finish attaching the blower with the other three screws.
 Tighten the screws moderately tight but do not over tighten as you may strip the holes out. - 4.
-Plug in the fan speed control into the nearest outlet, then plug the blower cord into the speed control.
+Plug in the fan speed control into the nearest outlet then plug the blower cord into the speed control.
 Do not route the fan power cord under the stove or allow it to come in contact with any surface of the stove.
-Read the section Starting and Maintaining a Fire for proper fan operating instructions on page 15.
+Read the section Starting and Maintaining a Fire for proper fan operating instructions on Page 15.

-WARNING: In the event that you remove the blower for any reason, make sure a cover plate available from Lennox Hearth Products is reinstalled before using the heater.
+WARNING: In the event that you remove the blower for any reason, make sure a cover plate (available from Lennox Hearth Products) is installed before using the heater.
 Excessive rear wall temperatures will result if the stove is burned without the cover plate.
+Note: The cover plate is not necessary if a blower has never been installed because a knock-out will be in place to act as the cover.